Office of Museum Services

 Accessing the Museum Collection and Park Archives

-Access to the museum collection and park archives is by appointment only and must be made at least one week in advance.
+Access to the museum collection and park archives is by appointment only and must be made two weeks in advance.
 To arrange an appointment, call the office of Museum Services at (717) 334-1124, extension 1291 or 1271.

 Please Note: Access to items currently on exhibit will not be permitted during the period of the year from April 1 through October 31 yearly due to high visitation and staff commitments.